avanoene/risk_dash/documentation/gettingstarted.md

 ```

-To break down the inputs, we want to keep in mind that the goal of this subclass of the _Security object is to provide an interface to model the Equity data.
+To break down the inputs, we want to keep in mind that the goal of this subclass of the `_Security` object is to provide an interface to model the Equity data.

 * ticker is going to be the ticker code for the equity, such as 'AAPL'
-* market_data is going to be a subclass of the _MarketData object
+* market_data is going to be a subclass of the `_MarketData` object
 * ordered_price is going to be the price which the trade occurred
 * quantity for Equity will be the number of shares
 * date_ordered should be the date the order was placed

-> Note: Currently the implemented _MarketData subclass is QuandlStockData, which is a wrapper for [this Quandl dataset api](https://www.quandl.com/databases/WIKIP).
+> Note: Currently the implemented `_MarketData` subclass is `QuandlStockData`, which is a wrapper for [this Quandl dataset api](https://www.quandl.com/databases/WIKIP).
 This data is no longer being updated, for current market prices you must create a _MarketData subclass for your particular market data.
-Information to construct the subclass is on [Building Custom Classes][2].

-Required Inputs at the _Security level are intentionally limited, for example if we wanted to create a class for Fixed Income securities, we would want more information than this Equity subclass.
+Required Inputs at the `_Security` level are intentionally limited, for example if we wanted to create a class for Fixed Income securities, we would want more information than this Equity subclass.
 An example Bond class might look like this:

 ```python
 class Bond(_Security):